wahltinez/small-business-guide/07-social-media.md

 Further, each social media platform has its own conventions and rules, and you should not treat them all equally.
 For example, in some platforms, businesses can be expected to publish new content at most weekly but in others daily new content would be considered acceptable.

+### Automating the Work

+Even though you should monitor the social media channels that your business is in regularly, there are some tools that will help you save some time.
+There is no substitute to spending the time to read what customers are saying about your business online — a lot of that will be valuable feedback that can help your business!

+On the other hand, you can save some time by scheduling social media posts in advance.
+Social media users tend to engage more with businesses that post content at regular intervals.
+We recommend using [Buffer][18] or [Later][19], which will let you schedule social media posts in multiple platforms for free.